-No psychological locus . . . at all.
-It seems that gradually, increasingly, psychoanalytic theory is attempting to account for a force for healing and growth that, indeed, seems to come from a location external to us-from some place beyond that which we call the ego or self or psyche (e.g., Ghent, 1990; Milner, 1969).
-In his book, The Mystery of Things, Christopher Bollas (1999) writes of this force in a manner that veers into the domain of theology.
-"What is the intelligence that moves through the mind to create its objects, to shape its inscapes, to word itself, to gather moods, to effect the other's arriving ideas, to . . . to . . . to?"
-Bollas offers his own tentative (or, might we say, confessional?) response.
-"If there is a God this is where it lives," he writes, "a mystery working itself though the materials of life, giving us shape and passing us on to others" (p.
+Gradually-increasingly-psychoanalytic theory is attempting to account for a force for healing and growth that seems to come from a location external to us-from some place beyond that which we call the ego or self or psyche (e.g., Ghent 1990; Milner 1969).
+In his book, The Mystery of Things, Christopher Bollas writes of this force in a manner that veers into the domain of theology.
+"What is the intelligence that moves through the mind to create its objects, to shape its inscapes, to word itself, to gather moods, to effect the other's arriving ideas, to... to... to?"
+Bollas offers his own tentative (confessional?) response.
+"If there is a God this is where it lives," he writes, "a mystery working itself though the materials of life, giving us shape and passing us on to others" (1999, p.
 195).
-How remarkable, I think, that a psychoanalyst has something to say about the place of divine residence, what religious folks often refer to as "sacred ground."
+How remarkable that a psychoanalyst hazards something about the place of divine residence, the holy habitation, what religious folks often refer to as "sacred ground"!

 Meanwhile, religion has been busy sending forth its own boats and bridges.
-And where psychoanalysis set sail for destinations that lie somewhere off the psychological grid, theologians have pressed for a downward orientation-journeying into the depths of the human condition, into the recesses of psychic life and experience, into the region that we have traditionally referred to as the unconscious.
+And where psychoanalysis has been setting sail for destinations that lie somewhere off the psychological grid, theology has been pressing along a downward vector.
+It has been journeying into the depths of the human condition, into the recesses of psychic life and experience, into the region commonly referred to as the unconscious.
 And, in the process, the notion of transcendence has been recast, reframed, redefined, relocated.
-Consider this example from the initial pages of John Caputo's (2006) recent book, The Weakness of God, in which he deconstructs traditional (strong) theologies of God and offers, in its place, the notion of God as a "weak force":
+Consider this example from the initial pages of Caputo's (2006) recent book, The Weakness of God, in which he deconstructs traditional (strong) theologies of God and offers, in its place, the notion of God as a "weak force":

-In a strong theology, God is the overarching governor of the universe, but in what follows I will endeavor to show that the weak force of God settles down below in the hidden interstices of being, insinuated into the obscure crevices of being, like an ordo non ordinans, the disordering order of what disturbs being from within, like an anarchic interruption that refuses to allow being to settle firmly in place.
+In a strong theology, God is the overarching governor of the universe, but in what follows I will endeavor to show that the weak force of God settles down below in the hidden interstices of being, insinuated into the obscure crevices of being, like an ordo non ordinans, the dis-ordering order of what disturbs being from within, like an ararchic interruption that refuses to allow being to settle firmly in place.
 The name of God is the name of an event transpiring in being's restless heart, creating confusion in the house of being, forcing being into motion, mutation, transformation, reversal.
 The name of God is the name of the event that being both dreads and longs for, sighing and groaning until something new is brought forth from down below (p.
-9; emphasis added).
+9, emphasis added).

-Now, in these first years of this new millennium, we are increasingly prepared to wander into such places of convergence between psychoanalysis and religion.
-We who work in these two disciplines are searching high and low for the source of mystery, the mystery of things . . . the mystery beyond and within things; a mystery that creates its objects, that words itself, that shapes its inscapes, that gathers us, that urges us into motion, mutation, transformation, reversal-metanoia (the Greek used in the Christian scriptures for conversion, a 180-degreee turnaround).
+Now, in these first years of this new millennium, we are wandering more and more into such places of convergence between psychoanalysis and religion.
+We who work in either/ both of these two disciplines are searching high and low for the source of mystery, the mystery of things... the mystery beyond and within things; a mystery that creates its objects, that words itself, that shapes its inscapes, that gathers us, that urges us into motion, mutation, transformation, reversal-metanoia.